Tuna Pasta

 Cooked garlic in pan with canned tuna, zest, juice, salt and pepper added.

 Step 2: Next, add the tuna, lemon juice, lemon zest, salt and pepper.
-Cook those together for a couple minutes just to warm up the tuna and mix in the flavors.
+Cook those together for a couple of minutes to warm up the tuna and mix in the flavors.

 Cooked pasta, capers and reserved pasta water added.

-Step 3: And then you’re ready to add the spaghetti, chopped parsley and capers, which are totally optional.
-Add some reserved pasta water as well at this point to stop the spaghetti from drying out.
+Step 3: Add the spaghetti, chopped parsley and capers.
+Also add some reserved pasta water to stop the spaghetti from drying out.

 After tossing together.